“Most colourful and convincing viola playing” (Herbert Blomstedt)

-Born in Dushanbe (Tadzhikistan), she grew up in a family of Russian academics and jazz musicians.
+She grew up in a family of Russian academics and jazz musicians.
 Her musical path began in St Petersburg where she was able to benefit from the traditional St Petersburg school with the best teachers of her time.
-It took two years to persuade one of her teachers (a viola player) that the little ten-year-old with small hands r e a l l y wanted to study viola.
 She continued her musical studies in Germany with Kim Kashkashian and Nobuko Imai.
 Her search for new forms of expression on the viola and new techniques and tonal concepts were encouraged and influenced by encounters with figures including Boris Pergamenschikow, György Kurtág, Brigitte Fassbaender and Herbert Blomstedt.

 For some years now, Tatjana Masurenko’s major objective in her musical career has been the further development of the viola as a solo instrument which also explains her commitment to contemporary music.
 She has given numerous first performances of new compositions, many of which are dedicated to her and originated on her initiative.
 She has worked with composers such as the recently deceased Gladys Krenek, Moritz von Gagern, Dimitri Terzakis, Wolfgang Rihm, Hans-Christian Bartel, Luca Lombardi and Nejat Başeğmezler.
 Tatjana Masurenko’s discography reflects the musician’s high artistic standards.
 Right from the start, she compiles the programmes of her CDs meticulously and with great deliberation.